D'Andre Swift, Georgia Beat Benny Snell Jr., Kentucky 34-17 to Clinch SEC East

 Nick Chubb with the Super Hurdle Against Missouri

-Swift has home run potential every time he touches the ball, and he is Georgia's best source of big plays on the offensive side of the ball.
+Swift has home run potential every time he touches the ball, and he's Georgia's best source of big offensive plays.
+Still, it's impressive that he performed so well against Kentucky, which has one of the nation's stoutest defenses.

-His performance Saturday was made more impressive by the fact that Kentucky has one of the stoutest defenses in the nation.

 In fact, the Wildcats hadn't allowed a run as long as his 83-yard touchdown in five years, per ESPN Stats & Info: